Brainvibe/Milestone1/README.md

 ##Media

-    The photos used in this site were all obtained from [Pexels](https://www.pexels.com/).
+The photos used in this project were all obtained from [Pexels](https://www.pexels.com/).
 All free to use - all license information can be found [Here](https://www.pexels.com/photo-license/).

-Acknowledgements
+**Acknowledgements**

     I received inspiration for this project from X